Last updated on January 30th, 2019

 Wind Chill Chart

-The Wind Chill Chart shown above (from the National Weather Service) is a temperature index which accurately indicates how cold the air feels on human skin.
+– The wind chill chart shown above is a temperature index which accurately indicates how cold the air feels on human skin.

 What is Frostbite?

 Frostbite is an injury to the body caused by freezing body tissue.
 The most susceptible parts of the body are the extremities such as fingers, toes, ear lobes, or the tip of the nose.

 Symptoms include a loss of feeling in the extremity and a white or pale appearance.
 Medical attention is needed immediately for frostbite.
 The area should be SLOWLY re-warmed.

 To find the wind chill and time to frostbite:

 Intersect or cross reference the top horizontal line (air temperature) with the wind speed along the left side vertical axis.